*Disclaimer: Nutrition WOD is not affiliated with CrossFit, Inc.

 Welcome to Part 3 of our 3 part series on how to create your own personalized nutrition plan.

 If you have not had a chance to read Part 1 and Part 2, we highly recommend taking a few minutes and reading them first.
 The goal of this series is to explain our 3-tier nutrition plan, where you should personally start along the path, and why it is so important to take your time if you want long term success and not just a 30-day spike in weight loss.
-This program is essentially our line in the sand and the base of our programming for Nutrition WOD University.

 Diets don't work.